CURATED ATTRACTIONS, THINGS TO DO, SEE and EAT.

 Where we eat and drink:

 Stoneacre Pantry Stoneacre Pantry is well known for its support of local farms and fishermen.
-The brasserie-style restaurant will reopen this summer in historic Washington Square with expanded outdoor seating, a butcher shop, and a deli.
+The brasserie-style restaurant reopens this summer in historic Washington Square with expanded outdoor seating, a butcher shop, and a deli.
 Also visit Stoneacre’s sister location, La Vasca at 515 Thames Street, a Basque-style tapas restaurant and wine bar – one of our favorite Newport spots!

 The Clarke Cooke House The Clarke Cooke House is a Newport institution.
 At some point, everyone discovers it.
 There are a variety of dining options available ranging from the casual first-floor Candy Store to the elegant and sophisticated third-floor Porch and Club Room.
 In summer, the romantic SkyBar offers an intimate setting and exquisite food.
 On weekends, the Boom Boom Room is the place to go late at night.

 White Horse Tavern The White Horse Tavern is America’s oldest tavern and serves up old-style Irish cuisine featuring locally sourced ingredients, house-made charcuterie, and fresh seafood.
 Great place for dinner with in-laws or romantic cocktails.
 Time has really stopped here, and we love it.
 Before you go, remember the dress code: “Country Club” or “Business Casual”.
 Jackets are not required but collared shirts are expected.
-No hats and mobile phones should be turned off.
+No hats, and mobile phones should be turned off.